chauff/cse1500-web-transcripts/_lectures/css.md

 This example :point_up: also showcases the use of the [`cursor`](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor) property.
 Hovering over the list items results in a help icon.
 Note, that `cursor: none` results in no cursor being rendered, though this should be used with care as it tends to confuse users.
 The `position`, `bottom` and `left` properties will be discussed next (in short: they determine the placement of the tooltip).

+As a final example, take a look at [intro.js](https://introjs.com/), a small JavaScript library whose whole purpose is to provide a step-by-step guide through a user interface.
+The steps are defined by adding `data-intro` attributes to HTML elements.

 ## Element positioning

 One of the most complex aspects of CSS are the myriad of ways to achieve element positioning.
 MDN's [CSS layout guide](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout) provides you with a good idea of what options exists.
 We here cover three types of positioning in this order: